-In 2018, each Golden Radish Award partner organization will be recognizing and celebrating particular aspects of farm to school success through additional Best Practice Awards.
+Additionally, each Golden Radish Award partner organization recognizes and celebrates particular aspects of farm to school success through Farm to School Innovation Best Practice Awards:

-- Georgia Organics will be recognizing a school district that is working with sustainable and/or Certified Organic farms through procurement and/or education.
-Read more about this new Award here.
+- Georgia Organics recognizes a school district that is working with sustainable and/or Certified Organic farms through procurement and/or education with the Organic Radish Award.
+Read more about the 2018 winner Warren County School System here.

-- The Georgia Department of Education will be presenting an Award to a Georgia farmer working with school districts.
+- The Georgia Department of Education presents an Award to a Georgia farmer working with school districts.

-- The Georgia Department of Public Health will be presenting an Award for innovation in farm to school partnerships.
+- The Georgia Department of Public Health presents an Award for Innovation in Farm to School Partnerships.

-- The Georgia Department of Agriculture will be presenting an Award for Georgia Grown.
+- The Georgia Department of Agriculture presents a Georgia Grown Award to an educator.

-- The University of Georgia Cooperative Extension will be presenting an Award for school garden best practices.
+- The University of Georgia Cooperative Extension presents an Award for school garden best practices.

 Learn about the impact of the Awards on state wide farm to school activities by reading the 2014-2017 Golden Radish Award Evaluation.

-More than 40% of Georgia school districts were recognized for their farm to school work during the 2016-2017 school year.
-Awardees collectively:
+More than 45 percent of Georgia school districts were recognized for their farm to school work during the 2016-2017 school year.

-Tift County Schools was recognized as the 2017 Outstanding Farm to School District.
+Carrollton County Schools was recognized as the 2018 Outstanding Farm to School District.